-The orientation of this eating protocol isn’t focussed on weight loss.
+The orientation of this eating protocol isn’t focused on weight loss.
 It’s much more holistic than that.
-But essentially, if it’s followed to the very end then the natural result with absolutely be the perfect body.
-Because when all of distorted beliefs and emotionality is gone our bodies will naturally find their optimal expression.
+But essentially, if it’s followed to the very end then the natural result will absolutely be the perfect body.
+Because when all of distorted beliefs and emotionality is gone, our bodies will naturally find their optimal expression.

 Joyfulness and positivity is actually a potent way to awaken the true genetic potential of our bodies.
 Alignment with love activates the highest expression of our DNA.

 Negative emotions disturb the psyche, push us towards addictions and cause us to sabotage ourselves.
 Old emotional hurts can cause us to fight with our body and hurt it physically.
 We might punish it by eating too much or starve it with too little.
 We might tax it with too much exercise or neglect it with slothfulness.
 We might be obsessively controlling with every morsel or completely careless.
 Our physical relationship with our self is essentially driven by our emotionality.
 Catering directly to emotional healing can radically change the physical process of metabolism.

 People assume that weight loss should always be directly proportional to the reduction in calories.
 But it isn’t.
 It’s not a foolproof mathematical formula by any means.
 Emotions have enormous pulling power.
 In both directions.
 Negative emotions can trap the body in a stalemate with obesity despite the very best diet and exercise efforts.
 And an experience of deep emotional healing can facilitate significant weight loss almost overnight.